-However, in my book, Capturing Faith: How to Research & Write a Local Church History, I explain how writers can develop a local church history writing ministry and write books under contract to churches.
-Writing the history of a local church is ideal for new or established writers.
-My book provides the details writers need to know to write an engaging local church history.
+In my book, Capturing Faith: How to Research & Write a Local Church History, I explain how writers can develop a local church history writing ministry by writing books under contract to churches.
+Writing a local history is ideal for new or established writers.
+My book provides the details writers need to create an engaging local church history.

-It takes time and money to write a local church history, but members of the congregation and community will want to own a copy of the completed book, so it becomes a financially feasible project.
+It takes time and money to write a local church history.
+However, congregation members and the community will want to own a copy of the completed book, so it is a financially feasible project.
 I explain how to finance the writing of the book.
 I also go into detail about how to promote sales to the members and friends of the church, and to the wider community.

 How does a person or group go about writing your church history?
 A section of the book deals with the proper procedure for doing oral histories, which is a valuable form of research.
 Most of the good stories about a church are in the minds of the members, not in the minutes of board meetings.
 It is important to capture the stories from older members while they are still able to tell them.
 Doing oral histories is the ideal method.